 She speaks, her voice in my mind like a song beneath the din of weariness and thirst.
 Tell me, Sky, do you ever think about time?

 Did I make a joke?

 No, Winta, sorry.
 It’s just, where I’m from, people are obsessed with time.

-With the distraction silenced, my mind is clear to hear Winta’s cry, still echoing in a corner of my heart.
-“My stories grow lonely inside me”.
+With the distraction removed, my mind is clear to hear Winta’s cry, still echoing in my mind.
+My stories grow lonely inside me.
 It is clear to me now.
-It isn’t just her stories that are lonely.
-It’s all our stories.
-She’s just more aware of it than most.
-While we dull our loneliness with nonstop entertainment, she’s creating stories in her head while she hikes for hours with water strapped to her back.
-She makes stories no one will ever hear.
-Until now.
+It’s not only her stories that are lonely; it’s all our stories.
+She’s just more aware than most, perhaps her reward for all those hours of hiking from home to Source and back each day.
+While we drown our lonely stories in the resplendent glow of LED screens, she creates them while carrying water for her family.
+She writes stories in her head that no one will every hear.
+Until today.

-“My stories grow lonely…”
+My stories grow lonely.

 I go to the faucet, cut the extravagant flow.